What is Hydra Care Hydration Supplement for Cats?

 Purina Hydra Care is a nutrient-enriched water supplement that promotes healthy hydration in cats.
 It contains nutritional osmolytes to help cells absorb water and combat dehydration.
-Hydra Care has a tempting liver flavor and helps encourage cats to consume more liquid than.
+Hydra Care has a tempting liver flavor and helps encourage cats to consume more liquid.
 Hydra Care was shown to increase total liquid intake and decrease urine specific gravity when compared to cats consuming only water and dry food.
 This makes it ideal for cats that don’t consume enough water on their own.
 And, it may support cats with urinary and kidney problems.
 Purina Hydra Care is easy to feed, simply offer it in a third bowl, alongside your cat’s food and water.

 Why is Hydration Important?

 Water is vital to all living things.
 It affects every process in the body from organ function to circulation and digestion.
 There are many articles describing the health benefits of humans maintaining water consumption and the same goes for our furry friends.
 At the bottom line, keeping your cat hydrated is important to keeping them healthy.
 It also helps decrease the likelihood of urinary stones and helps the kidneys flush out toxins.

 What Causes Dehydration in Cats?

 As it turns out, cats may not be the most efficient drinkers.
 Deborah Greco, DVM, PhD, DACVIM, Purina senior research scientist, said when cats drink, they bring up the water from the bowl with their tongue and they form a column of water which they bite off.
 They’re not getting a lot of water all at once — only about three one-hundredths of a teaspoon per lap.